 Along with the garden with its seven heavenly pathways inviting visitors for a walk, the château itself is well worth a detour.
 Following large-scale renovation work, a range of details perfectly capture the Renaissance spirit: a cornice with quadruple friezes on the façade, ornamental windows decorated with 8,000 pieces of stained glass and magnificent fireplaces…

 At Chenonceau the harmony between nature and architecture is there for all to see.
 Particularly exceptional are the château’s gardens, all of which are remarkable: French-style gardens by Diane de Poitiers and Catherine de’ Medici, a maze and vegetable garden.
 The château is open to visitors every day of the year and its gardens are a daily occupation as they are permanently cultivated.
 The plantations, renewed in spring and summer, involve the planting of 130 000 bedding plants, grown on site by the team of gardeners.
+(12 km)

 Enjoy architecture spanning the centuries within a 2 hectare wooded park and discover the joys of France's heritage: 41 of the most beautiful Castles of the Loire identically reproduced to a 1:25 scale.

 The Chateau de Villandry was built in the early 1500s.
 It was one of the last of the Loire chateaux of the Renaissance period.
 In 1906 the gardens which had been destroyed in the 19th century were recreated in keeping with the style of the chateau.
+The gardens cover 9 hectares and include six distinct gardens: a water garden, with ponds and fountains; an ornamental garden with intricate patterns of clipped box filled with different flowers according to the seasons; and an enormous vegetable garden.

 Referred to as the "Sleeping Beauty" castle, between the Chinon forest and Indre valley, the Ussé castle is said to have inspired Charles Perrault's famous tale.
 Built in the 15th century, this impressive building with numerous towers and pinnacles was built over several periods and features sumptuous furniture and Flemish tapestries.
 Located in the heart of the gardens designed by Le Nôtre, the chapel is considered to be an excellent example of the Gothic-Renaissance transition.